Detail of an illustrative print depicting a mealybug infestation on a stapelia

 • A witch's blend of these: people often use combos of these, like dish soap and alcohol.
 I often use multiple, and alternate between techniques to keep mealybugs on their toes.

 Use water to clean as much dirt from the roots as possible, then spray down (or soak) the entire plant and its roots.
 You can use Q-tips or a paintbrush to get your mealybug killer into all areas of the plant, since they pests will wedge themselves into tight folds that won't get wet when doused.
-Be careful not to leave the plant out in direct sun after treatments using alcohol and neem oil which can cause burns.
+Be careful not to leave the plant out in direct sun after treatments using alcohol and neem oil which can cause sunburns.

 Also spray down the pot to sterilize it, since mealybugs will live along the edges of the soil and leave dusty white residue on the pot.
 Treat the soil as infested: mealybugs may leave their cottony eggs (ovisacs) in the dirt and can burrow into the soil to molt.
 Some people recommend baking or otherwise sanitizing the dirt for reuse, but I douse it and throw it away.
 It may seem wasteful but mealybugs can really wreak havoc!
 I also throw away heavily infested sections of the plant.
+Mealybugs are capable of wedging into cracks in rocks so sanitize or discard any rocks from infected pots.

 Retreat